Creamy Cauliflower Soup

 If you try this Cauliflower Soup recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
 I would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 This cauliflower soup recipe is so creamy, and it's dairy-free, gluten-free, and vegan!
-It's roasted cauliflower and broth blended until it gets the perfect creamy consistency with a hint of cumin and citrus!
+It's roasted cauliflower and broth blended until it gets creamy with a hint of cumin and citrus!

 5 from 24 votes